Diversify-verify-adapt: Efficient and Robust Retrieval-Augmented Ambiguous Question Answering: Related Work

 \section{Related Work}

-\textbf{RAG for Handling Ambiguous Question.} \@ To tackle the ambiguity inherent in certain questions, earlier studies such as those by \cite{min2021joint, gao2020answering, shao2021answering} necessitated the fine-tuning of models using extensive training datasets.
-For example, \citet{min2021joint} introduced JPR designed to identify multiple passages with maximal coverage of all plausible answers, and language model (LM) is trained to generate a comprehensive answer from them.
-AmbigPrompt \cite{iterativeprompting} iteratively generates prompts based on previous answers and uses LM to produce new answers, ensuring coverage of all plausible responses.
-Recently, some studies have leveraged LLMs to generate comprehensive responses through few-shot in-context learning.
-For example, RAC \cite{kim2023tree} instructs LLM to extract plausible interpretations and answers from provided passages. \citet{ma2023query} developed a query rewriter that clarifies ambiguous questions, enabling the retrieval of specific passages.
-Black-box LLMs then generate answers from these passages.
-However, they overlook the problem of low-quality retrieval, where the retrieved passages frequently fail to cover all plausible interpretations.
-This often results in significant performance drops in factual accuracy.
-To tackle this issue, ToC \cite{kim2023tree} explores missing interpretations by iteratively using previously extracted interpretations as queries to retrieve new passages, from which further interpretations are then extracted.
-This exploratory process is repeated multiple times.
-However, this approach incurs significant computational overhead due to the iterative passage retrieval and LLM reasoning.
+\textbf{RAG for Ambiguous Question.} \@ To tackle the ambiguity inherent in certain questions, earlier studies \cite{min2021joint, gao2020answering, shao2021answering, iterativeprompting} necessitated the fine-tuning of models using extensive training datasets.
+Recently, some studies have leveraged LLM to generate comprehensive responses through an in-context learning.
+For example, RAC \cite{kim2023tree} instructs LLM to extract plausible interpretations and answers from provided passages.
+However, they overlook the problem of low-quality retrieval, which results in significant performance drops.
+To tackle this issue, ToC \cite{kim2023tree} explores missing interpretations by an iterative passage retrieval and LLM reasoning.
+However, the iterative process incurs significant computational overhead.

+\textbf{Query Reformulation.} \@ Our pseudo-interpretation inference may appear to share similarities with existing query reformulation approaches.
+The first line of research is query decomposition \cite{min2019multi, khot2022decomposed}, which breaks down complex queries containing multi-hop relations or an overabundance of information.
+In contrast, our work addresses the opposite challenge, ambiguity, caused by a lack of information within the query, rather than the overabundance of information.
+Therefore, query decomposition and pseudo-interpretation inference are fundamentally different in purpose.
+Another line is query rewriting. \citet{ma2023query} utilize an LLM and naively designed prompt to rewrite the given query to improve the quality of retrieval.
+Compared to \citet{ma2023query}, the primary innovation of \proposed~lies in its unique and well-designed prompting method, which imitates human reasoning chains to infer the pseudo-interpretations from ambiguous queries.